Chiang Mai in Thailand - travel guide with tips from an insider is written by Brian Hansen.

 Every Saturday there is a market that transforms the central part of the old city into a very lively pedestrian street that clearly surpasses the ‘night market’ that many come to Chiang Mai to see.

-The Saturday market is filled with local artists, mountain tribesmen and representatives of the huge handicraft production that is around Chiang Mai.
+The Saturday market is filled with local artists, mountain tribesmen and representatives of the huge handicraft production found around Chiang Mai.

-There is also the amazing Kad Luang (The Big Market), which is both a market for fresh food, clothes and gold and a place for good local experiences.
-If you are visiting Kad Luang, then it is obvious to stay in the area and visit Thamel Coffee.
+There is also the fantastic Kad Luang - The Big Market - which is both a market for fresh food, clothes and gold and a place for good local experiences.
+If you are visiting Kad Luang, then it is nearby to stay in the area and visit the café Thamel Coffee.

 You enter through a store and up a small staircase, and an international Asian environment will open up.
 They have super good food, coffee and healthy drinks.